UCTEEE2046S/UCT_EEE2046S_Practicals/C-programming/README.md

 ## Windows C Setup
 1. This tutorial is based on the video: https://youtu.be/oaebkkOP2Qg
-2. Video Guide for setting up VS Code for C-Programming: https://clipchamp.com/watch/WZsdb849MVL
+2. Video Guide for setting up VS Code for C-Programming: Can be found on Amathuba in Practical 3

 ### Download and extract MinGW
 1. Download MinGW: https://nuwen.net/files/mingw/mingw-19.0.exe